 Article, Wherever we go, our past goes with us;

-Rubrics for brief reflective writing that, upon completion, confers credit of 1 Orientation Module leading to Certification in Grief Therapy as Meaning Reconstruction (3 hours total activity, including 2-hour webinar and approximately 1-hour reflection).
+The Responsive Journal that, upon completion and return, confers 1 credit of Orientation Module leading to Certification in Grief Therapy as Meaning Reconstruction.

 GRIEF TRAINING FACULTY